Zelda and I stood together on the canal bank watching as they dragged for bodies. We cried when they placed the one red shoe into her trembling hands.

-Our days became predictable; meals, naps, tending to the burros and to the garden.
+Our days became predictable; meals, naps, tending the burros and the garden.
 For the first time, in possibly decades, I was relaxed and at peace.
 I noticed, with pleasure, that I’d lost track of the days of the week.

 One afternoon, Elisa and I were sitting at the table sipping tea.
 I’d just finished telling her about the inquiries, the search for bodies, and apologizing for getting rid of all her things.
 She patted my arm.

 “Thank you for taking care of everything.
 That phase of my life is dead, you did the right thing.”

 When Elisa noticed my eyes rapidly blinking, her mouth turned down.
 She used to read me like a book.
 I think her skills in that department had deteriorated.

 “Take a good look at me, Giles.”
 She stretched out a leg.
 Hiking up her skirt, revealing a creamy thigh, and areas covered with translucent scales.